espressif/ESP8266_RTOS_SDK/docs/en/get-started/eclipse-setup.rst

 * Click on the "Environment" properties page under "C/C++ Build".
 Click "Add..." and enter name ``BATCH_BUILD`` and value ``1``.

 * Click "Add..." again, and enter name ``IDF_PATH``.
-The value should be the full path where ESP-IDF is installed.
+The value should be the full path where ESP8266_RTOS_SDK is installed.

 * Edit the ``PATH`` environment variable.
-Keep the current value, and append the path to the Xtensa toolchain installed as part of IDF setup, if this is not already listed on the PATH.
-A typical path to the toolchain looks like ``/home/user-name/esp/xtensa-esp32-elf/bin``.
+Keep the current value, and append the path to the Xtensa toolchain installed as part of ESP8266_RTOS_SDK setup, if this is not already listed on the PATH.
+A typical path to the toolchain looks like ``/home/user-name/esp/xtensa-lx106-elf/bin``.
 Note that you need to add a colon ``:`` before the appended path.

 * On macOS, add a ``PYTHONPATH`` environment variable and set it to ``/Library/Frameworks/Python.framework/Versions/2.7/lib/python2.7/site-packages``.
 This is so that the system Python, which has pyserial installed as part of the setup steps, overrides any built-in Eclipse Python.